contract dispute arbitration in Centereach, New York 11720

 Arbitration War: The Centereach Contract Dispute of 2023

-In the quiet suburban town of Centereach, New York, a fierce arbitration battle unfolded over a contract dispute that tested the resolve and patience of two longtime business partners.
-The case, formally known as Marquez Construction LLC vs. Greenfield Supplies Inc., revolved around a $425,000 supply contract for materials destined for a large-scale residential development in Suffolk County.
+In the quiet suburban town of Centereach, the claimant, a fierce arbitration battle unfolded over a contract dispute that tested the resolve and patience of two longtime business partners.
+The case, formally known as a local business, revolved around a $425,000 supply contract for materials destined for a large-scale residential development in Suffolk County.

-The Backstory: Marquez Construction, led by Luis Marquez, had a steady relationship with Greenfield Supplies, owned by Janet Greenfield, for over five years.
+The Backstory: the claimant, led by the claimant, had a steady relationship with Greenfield Supplies, owned by Janet Greenfield, for over five years.
 In early 2023, they signed a contract for the delivery of specialized eco-friendly materials.
 The contract required Greenfield Supplies to deliver all items by June 30, 2023, to meet Marquez’s project timeline.

-The Dispute: Trouble started when Greenfield Supplies delivered only 60% of the materials by the deadline, citing supply chain disruptions and missing raw materials due to global shortages.
-Luis Marquez claimed the delay caused him to lose valuable subcontractor deposits and increased labor costs, totaling $78,000 in extra expenses.
-Greenfield admitted partial fault but argued that the contract included a “force majeure” clause protecting them from penalty under such circumstances.
+The Dispute: Trouble started when Greenfield Supplies delivered only 60% of the materials by the deadline, citing supply chain disruptions and missing raw materials due to global shortages. the claimant claimed the delay caused him to lose valuable subcontractor deposits and increased labor costs, totaling $78,000 in extra expenses.
+Greenfield admitted partial fault but argued that the contract included a force majeure” clause protecting them from penalty under such circumstances.

 The Arbitration Process: Both parties agreed to arbitration at the Centereach Arbitration Center in late October 2023, choosing retired judge Evelyn Carmichael as their arbitrator.
 Over four intense sessions, spanning two months, each side presented detailed financial records, correspondence, and expert testimony from supply chain analysts and project managers.